Looking for the best things to do in Bukhara? This off-the-beaten-path destination offers a multitude of amazing sights and experiences.

 16. Visit the Memorial Complex of Imam Al-Bukhari

 Within 400m of the Sukhov Observatory Tower is the striking memorial to Imam Al-Bukhari, who lived in the 1st century as one of the most revered Imams of Islam.
-He collected some of the most authentic sayings of the Prophet Mohammed, which number in their thousands.

 17. Wander Through Bukhara’s Old Town

-Ambling through the streets of Bukhara’s old town is interesting.
-Seemingly forgotten and neglected madrasahs and mosques dot the streets within easy walking distance of each other.
 The buildings are generally chained shut; however, you can often spy through small openings to see the unkept inner courtyards.

-Local markets spring up in most of the free spaces in Bukhara, whether on the pavements or back streets.
-We found that the locals were warm and friendly and not at all pushy to make a sale.
-It made our visit just that much more memorable.
+We found the locals to be warm and friendly and not pushy about making a sale, which made our visit just that much more special.

 18. Maybe Think Twice About a Visit?: House Museum XIXth Century

-At this location is a small dilapidated dwelling with a hand-painted sign, House Museum XIXth Century, on the outside of its courtyard.
-The yard was filled with random collections of local bric-a-brac without any sort of meaning.
-A dumping ground of sorts.
+At this location is a small dilapidated dwelling with a hand-painted sign, House Museum XIXth Century, outside its courtyard.
+The yard was filled with random collections of local bric-a-brac without meaning.

-19. Weddings In Bukhara
+19. Weddings In Bukhara Uzbekistan

 It is popular for newly betrothed couples to have their wedding photos taken in and around the Madrasahs.
-The madrasahs’ traditional colours and brick workmanship give a true Uzbek feel to the joyous event.

 20. See Local Green Tea Being Brewed

-Tea is a traditional drink in Uzbekistan.
-It is customary to start and finish meals with green tea, known as kuk-choy, which is the most popular.
-It is enjoyed without sugar.
+It is customary to start and finish meals with green tea, the most popular of which is kuk-choy.

+Filling the teapot is a meticulous process, completed in stages.
 The pre-warmed teapot is firstly half-filled, then after a couple of minutes, 3/4 filled, and finally, after another couple of minutes, filled to the top.

-21. Gander at the Street Markets
+21. Admire the Street Markets

 You can expect to see a lot of street markets in the old town of Bukhara.
-The small pop-up stalls are commonplace.
-Whether it be souvenirs, food or handicrafts, there’s sure to be something to pique your interest.

 Where to Eat in Bukhara